BladeZhenLei/Riemann-Hypothesis/README.md

 We can visualize a parametric plot of $\zeta(\frac{1}{2}+ix)$ with its real part against imaginary part (for ${0}\leq{x}\leq{100}$).
 <p align="center"><img src= "https://user-images.githubusercontent.com/66701331/183802614-4c643272-1418-4376-82d5-5a5b80bdaaaf.png" width="500" height="450"> <p/>
 The most intriguing part of the Riemann Hypothesis is that these non-trivial zeros can be used to estimate the prime number theorem.
 As a matter of fact, the more zeros are used, the more this approximation approaches exactly the <strong>PNT</strong>!
 <p align="center"><img src= "https://user-images.githubusercontent.com/66701331/189258075-c1e13ad0-59ff-4e1f-b5c7-51413d4c729a.gif" width="550" height="300"> <p/>

+<h3> Randomness and Chaos </h3>
+Hilbert and Pólya suggested that one way to derive the Riemann hypothesis would be to find a self-adjoint operator, then Odlyzko (1987) showed that the distribution of the zeros of the Riemann zeta function shares some statistical properties with the eigenvalues of random matrices drawn from the Gaussian unitary ensemble, therefore related to quantum chaos!

 <p/><html lang="en"><head><meta http-equiv="content-type" content="text/html; charset=utf-8"><script type="text/javascript" charset="utf-8" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML,https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script></head>